Maintaining Visa Compliance

 Returning to E&H

-Students who are taking off one semester or are approved for early termination are still considered continuing students.
+Students who are taking off one semester or are approved for early withdrawal are still considered continuing students.
 They will not need to re-apply for admission.

 Students who are taking off two consecutive semesters off will need to re-apply for admission.
 If the student wishes to return to the United States to study, the student must receive an updated Form I-20.
 Depending on how long the student was outside of the United States or out of status, some F-1 students may need to repay the I-901 SEVIS fee and obtain a new SEVIS ID.